 Our family of 6 is devastated.
 It all changed after the second check.
-Tino sent a text message that he won't finish and refuses to talk.
+The custom cabinet maker sent a text message that he won’t finish and refuses to talk.

 - September 12, 2020 - Blog post went live

-- September 20, 2020 - Ben and Tino met in person.
+- September 20, 2020 - Ben and the custom cabinet maker met in person.
 There was no resolution but they shook hands and agreed to work together to figure things out.
 Ben was tasked with sending an email with everything that wasn’t completed.

 - October 7, 2020 - We sent a list detailing everything that wasn’t completed in our kitchen.

-- October 7, 2020- Tino replied that he received it and would get back to us.
+- October 7, 2020- the custom cabinet maker replied that he received it and would get back to us.

 - October 28, 2020- Ben followed up asking if everything is going ok.

 - November 19, 2020 - the custom cabinet maker replies with a response to the list.